-Data from the NVWA's interventions under various aspects of the regulations indicates that industrial production FBOs with certifications to third party food safety standards are substantially less likely to experience an intervention than those without.
-FBOs with BRCGS certification in place performed well and reported fewer noncompliances with the regulation than both noncertified organisations, as well as those operating on other certification programmes.
+Data from the NVWA's interventions under various aspects of the regulations indicates that FBOs with certifications to third party food safety standards are substantially less likely to experience an intervention than those without.

+FBOs with BRCGS certification in place performed well and reported fewer non-compliances with the regulation than both non-certified organisations, as well as those operating on other certification programmes.
 The improved performance level of BRCGS certified FBOs may be attributed to a number of factors in the framework, management and operational delivery of the programme.
 The requirements of BRCGS's standards extend beyond those set by GFSI.
-The standards are rigorous and use prescriptive language which provide a clear framework for global application.
-A clear point of difference between BRCGS and other certification schemes is a compliance programme that provides control over the operational delivery of its certification programmes and consistent outcomes.
+They are rigorous and use prescriptive language which provide a clear framework for global application.
+BRCGS's compliance programme provides control over the operational delivery of its certification programmes to strive for consistent outcomes.
 This includes delivery partner performance management, management of auditor competence based on exams and training, analytics to benchmark performance, and a confidential reporting system to register issues.